 Inspired by the German Black Forest with Cherries

 Do you really think a sweet tooth determines family holiday destinations?
-Well, perhaps it does, as it inspired these individual Chocolate Pudding Desserts.
+Well, perhaps it does, as it inspired these individual Chocolate Puddings.
 It has been over 40 years since I last visited Germany and the same, embarrassing amount of time since I practised my rusty high school German.
 Mein Deutsch ist nicht gut!
 It was high time to visit.

 We headed to the medieval town of Staufen, south of Germany's Black Forest, a jewel nestled in between lush mountainous forests, vines, cafés and bakeries.